Your Guide to Selecting Office Space in the Central 128 Market

 Location as a Retention Method

 Whether it’s the executives, employees, or clients, the primary focus of location revolves around access and commute of company stakeholders.
 Several companies stated moving would have led to resignations, so it is important to be aware of your stakeholders’ locations before moving elsewhere.
 Even two exits up 128 can add 20-30 minutes to someone’s commute.
+Because of a change of scenery, and office space, there may be less equipment that can be brought in.
+Using a commercial storage company can assist with this, so you can keep the items needed without cluttering the new space until you have figured out where to put the rest.

 Solution: Create an employee living map and give heavier weights to the executives and key players in the decision.